|Nutrition Facts (per serving)|

 This recipe is a remarkable change from dry martinis, which are more common with gin than vodka.
 It offers an array of flavors that are distinct but perfectly complementary to one another and it's in no way one-dimensional.
 That may be the real fascination with the English rose and why it has long remained a favorite among the lexicon of classic cocktails.

 Steps to Make It

 Gather the ingredients.

-In a cocktail shaker with ice cubes, pour the gin, vermouth, brandy, lemon juice, and grenadine.
+In a cocktail shaker, pour the gin, apricot brandy, dry vermouth, lemon juice, and grenadine.

 - A quality gin is going to make a better English rose cocktail.
 Despite all the extra flavors, pour the same gin as you would any other martini and you'll have a great foundation.

 - For the vermouth, the most important thing to remember is that an open bottle will become stale after a couple of months.
 You'll notice the flavor begin to diminish, which means it's time to pick up a replacement.

 - Apricot brandy will either be a sweetened liqueur or a true eau-de-vie (unsweetened and distilled from the fruit).
 The liqueur version is good in this recipe because it acts as a sweetener, though you may find that just a dash of grenadine is needed for balance.

 - Fresh lemon juice is the final key to making a spectacular English rose.
 You can typically expect to get 1 3/4 ounces out of a single lemon, which is more than enough for a few cocktails.

 There are a few classic drinks that pair gin and apricot brandy.
 If you enjoy the English rose, they're definitely worth trying.